StackVista/stackstate-docs/configure/telemetry/data-sources/prometheus-mirror.md

 ---
-description: Pull telemetry from Prometheus using mirroring.
+description: Pull telemetry from Prometheus using mirroring
 ---

 # Prometheus mirror

-## Prometheus Mirror
+## Overview

 Prometheus mirror is a gateway between StackState and Prometheus that enables Prometheus telemetry in StackState.